Solly March: 2014–15: Period of injuries

 To begin the 2014–15 season, March worked on improving his match fitness.
 However, his progress stalled as he suffered a lower back problem that would rule him out for several months.
 After returning to training from injury, March made his first appearance of the season, coming on as a second-half substitute, in a 2–1 loss against Fulham on 29 November 2014.
 In the club's second meeting against Fulham thirty days later, on 29 December 2014, he scored his first goal of the season, in a 2–0 win.
 This was followed up by setting up a goal for Rohan Ince, who scored the only goal of the game, in a win over Charlton Athletic.

-March went on to have a handful of first team appearances until February when he suffered a calf injury during a 3–2 loss against Nottingham Forest on 7 February 2015, in what turned out to be his last appearance of the season.
+March suffered a calf injury during a 3–2 loss against Nottingham Forest on 7 February 2015, in what turned out to be his last appearance of the season.
 Initially out for weeks, March was eventually for the rest of the season.
 Despite this, he went on to make 13 appearances and scoring once in all competitions.